satnam3110/Testing-AE-using-TestNG-and-Selenium-Webdriver/README.md

 # Testing-AE-using-TestNG-and-Selenium-Webdriver
 Testing AE using TestNG and Selenium Webdriver
-This Project is built using git,Maven, TestNG & Selinum webdriver. the will test the follwing Test cases on www.ae.com
+This Project is built using git,Maven, TestNG & Selinum webdriver.
+This will test the follwing Test cases on www.ae.com
 1. SearchProduct
 2. AddProductToCart
 3. CheckoutCart